 We collect personal data in the following ways:

 |direct interactions||you may provide personal data when you complete online forms, request products/services, subscribe to our services, create a user account, join our mailing list or otherwise or correspond with us (by post, phone or email)|

 |automated technology||we automatically collect personal data (technical and usage) when you browse or interact with our website, by using cookies,server logs and other similar technologies.
 We may also receive technical data about you if you visit other websites which use our cookies.|

 |publicly available sources||we may collect personal data from publicly availably sources such as Companies House and the Electoral Register and credit reference agencies, based inside the EU.|

 |third parties||we may receive personal data from: (a)analytics providersbased outside theEU (such as Google); (b) advertisingnetworks ;

 and (c) search information providers inside OR outside; (d) our suppliers such as payment providers, delivery services, website support and maintenance

 4.1 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data:

-4.2 To perform the contract, we are to enter into or have entered into with you
+4.2 To perform the contract, we are to enter into with you.